mnielsen/notes-on-writing/notes_on_writing.md

 A cynic might say that all this proves is that our public intellectual life is a narrow game.
 I think that's wrong (though _The Narrow Game_ is a good title, hmm...)
-Instead, I think the message is optimistic: it really is easy to generate fascinating ideas and questions!
+Instead, I think the message is optimistic: it'ss easy to generate good, novel ideas and questions!

+**Noun-is-noun title forms:** _Everything bad is good for you_.
+  _Biology is technology_. _Everything is illuminated_. _This is not a
+  novel_.
+Again, acquires power through contrast in juxtaposition.
+I love the title _Everything is illuminated_: it's simple, yet suggestive of so much.
+While it doesn't produce quite as many hits as adjective-noun forms, it's still fun to play mad libs style.

 ## Opening sentences